- Get Involved

 BIBLIOGRAPHY:Angelina County Historical Survey Committee, Land of the Little Angel: A History of Angelina County, Texas, ed.
 Bob Bowman (Lufkin, Texas: Lufkin Printing, 1976).
 Archie Birdsong Mathews, The Economic Development of Angelina County (M.A. thesis, University of Texas, 1952).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Megan Biesele, "PEAVY, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/htp03.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Megan Biesele, "PEAVY, TX," accessed February 16, 2019, http://www.tshaonline.org/handbook/online/articles/htp03.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.